bright/new-www/content/blog/how-to-have-multiple-branches-checked-out-at-the-same-time.md

 It is a great way to switch to a different branch for a brief moment but is unsuitable in more complex situations.

-As opposed to git-stash, Git `worktree` parallelizes your work by creating dedicated work trees and placing them in separate folders.
+As opposed to `git stash`, `git` `worktree` parallelizes your work by creating dedicated work trees and placing them in separate folders.

 Each tree/folder is separately managed by a dedicated IDE window.